Checklist #4 : Choosing a name for your business

 This is particularly important if you are to maximise the potential from referrals and recommendations, as well as sites such as Unbiased and VouchedFor.

 A search on the names remaining on your search list will tell you how easy it will be to achieve a first-page listing.
 Avoid choosing very generic names where the results page is dominated by large organisations or Google Ads you would rather not be associated with.

 Your remaining names now need to be tested on a group of your target clients.

 This might not be the same as your friends and family!

 Once you’ve arrived at your ideal name, a final double-check is sensible:

 - Does it accurately reflect your business?

 - Will you be easy to find and identify online?

 Branding is more than just your logo.
 It is a combination of your visual identity, your values and, of course, your name.

-This is of course a service we offer, if you would like to chat to us about naming or branding your new business you can reach us by calling 0115 815 7770 or emailing [email protected]
+This is, of course, a service we offer.
+If you would like to chat with us about naming or branding your new business you can reach us by emailing [email protected] or calling 0115 815 7770.